SCIENCE AND RELIGION

 for our own

 species.
-Let’s not forget the odd human traits of humour, artistic ability and recognition of natural beauty!!!
+Let’s not forget the odd human traits of humour, artistic ability and especially the recognition of natural beauty!!!

 I mean, what do such genetic characteristics offer our chances of